aztecrex/haskell-lib-aws-lambda/README.md

 ### Context

+The transformer now includes context.
+This is passed from python as a simple dictionary and there is not yet a data type in the library that matches.
-The shape will support context, I think, and that's what I'll work on next.
-The addition of context will make the computation something like `(event, Context) -> Either error result` .
-One thing I will experiment with is exposing Context directly vs functions that close over it.
-For example, in IO, Context could support a function that returns the remaining time to perform the computation.
-I am thinking that function might be more conveniently exposed as a simple effect in the monad rather than requiring the user to obtain the context and pass it to the function.
+The next thing to experiment with is exposing context directly vs functions that close over it.
+For example, in IO, context could support a function that returns the remaining time to perform the computation.
+I am thinking that such functions might be more conveniently exposed as a simple effect in the monad rather than requiring the user to obtain the context and pass it to the function.